acode/FunctionScript/README.md

 | description | yes | A short description of the parameter, can be empty string (`""`) |
 | defaultValue | no | Must match the specified type, **if not provided this parameter is required** |

-### Constraints

-The **first parameter can never be of type "Object"**.
-This is to ensure request consistency with generic calls (i.e. support for argument overloading) across all language implementations.

 ### Types

 As FaaSlang is intended to be polyglot, functions defined with it must have